 length of the MIC field shall be 0 (i.e., the MIC Length subfield of the MIC Control field of the FTE is set to

 3).
 The Element Count subfield of the MIC Control field of the FTE shall be set to 0.(#915)

+If the FILS authentication protocol is used, then the EDP AP MLD shall not encrypt the (Re)Association Response frame using the AEAD algorithm as described in 12.11.2.6.3 (Re)Association Response for FILS key confirmation.

 (…existing texts…)